boucadair/draft-cwbgp-energy-saving-management/draft-cwbgp-green-common-energy-efficiency-management.md

      energy saving modes are as follows:

     * "basic": The system will shut down idle modules and put them in a sleep power state.

     * "standard": The system extends basic energy saving mode with more advanced lossless energy saving features, e.g., power module schedule.

     * "deep": The system extends standard energy saving mode with more advanced system level energy saving features, e.g., board scheduling.

+  * "energy-saving-power-state": Specifies the energy saving power state.
+Examples of supported energy saving power state are as follows:

+    * "off-state": The component typically requires a complete boot when awakened.

+    * "sleep-state": The component with energy management support is not functional but immediately available such as wake up mechanism.

+    * "low-power-state": Some components with energy management support are not available and these components can take measures to use less energy.

+    * "full-power-state": All components with energy management support are available and may use maximum power.

   * "energy-saving-method": Specifies the energy saving method.
 Examples of supported energy saving methods are as follows: